barbinbrad/openpilot-101/intro.md

   }
 }
 ```
-Notice how both `can` and `sendcan` both use the type `List(CanData)`. `List` is a primative type to Cap'n Proto, and `CanData` is a struct that's also defined in log.capnp.
+Notice how both `can` and `sendcan` use the type `List(CanData)`. `List` is a primative type to Cap'n Proto, and `CanData` is a struct that's also defined in log.capnp.
 The `CanData` struct is composed exclusively of primative types, so no further definition is needed:

 ```capnp
 # cereal/log.capnp